 Step 4.
 Maintain and Upgrade Your North Carolina Teaching License

-Activities that count towards renewal credit include:
+Activities accepted for renewal credit include:

 - College or university courses